elzetia/Documentation/docs/RedM/stable.md

 end
 ```
 #### <Badge type="server" text="Server" /> Overwrite horse slot
-Function to overwrite the number of horse the player can buy
+Function to overwrite the number of horses the player can buy
 ```lua
 -- @param typeOrder - type of order : 'horse' or 'wagon' -- @param source - serverID of the player